jbn/itikz/README.rst

 .. image:: https://img.shields.io/coveralls/github/jbn/itikz.svg
         :target: https://coveralls.io/github/jbn/itikz
 Cell magic for PGF/TikZ-to-SVG rendering in Jupyter

 * Free software: MIT license

 Basic Usage
 -----------
+The installation information below will install the version provided by the original author.
+To use the upgraded version here, download it, and copy the itikz subdirectory into a directory in your PYTHONPATH.

+To see the directories in your pythonpath, execute the following in python:

+..code:: python

+   import sys
+   print( sys.path )

 Install it: